mcp-cli

 /provider diagnostic # Test provider connectivity

-/provider anthropic # Switch to Anthropic
+/provider anthropic # Switch to Anthropic (requires API key)

-/model # Show current model
+/model # Show current model (default: gpt-oss)

-/model gpt-4o # Switch to specific model
+/model llama3.3 # Switch to different Ollama model

-/models # List available models
+/models # List available models for current provider

 ```